Latest News from Conservation-Litigation.org

 Ugandan wildlife is under threat: New analysis shows how law can help

-The team from Conservation-Litigation.org conducted an analysis of Uganda’s environmental liability legislation.
-It finds that, when the environment is harmed by any cause, there is a legal obligation to remedy it – and that the offenders responsible for the harm can be held accountable for taking actions such as habitat restoration.
+A new analysis of Ugandan environmental liability law by Conservation-Litigation.org finds that, when the environment is harmed by any cause, there is a legal obligation to remedy it.

 Diverse values for nature & courts - Editorial by Dr Jacob Phelps

-People around the world value nature for diverse reasons - going far beyond the economic value we can derive from it, writes Conservation-Litigation co-founder Jacob Phelps.
-Amidst growing recognition of the importance of recognising diverse values for nature, we should also consider the role of courts.
+Conservation-Litigation co-founder Jacob Phelps explores how amidst growing recognition of the importance of diverse values for nature, we should also consider the role of the courts.

 World Animal Day: Interview with Jenny Desmond, founder of Liberia Chimpanzee Rescue and Protection

-To celebrate World Animal Day on October 4 this year, we caught up with Jenny Desmond, co-founder of Liberia Chimpanzee Rescue & Protection, about the role that wildlife rehabilitation centres play in wildlife crime cases, and how securing meaningful legal remedies for harm could not only improve the lives of rescued chimpanzees, but also protect the future of this incredible species.
+To celebrate World Animal Day on October 4 this year, we caught up with Jenny Desmond about the role that wildlife rehabilitation centres play in wildlife crime cases.

 Announcing our October webinar: Climate Litigation is ALSO about Biodiversity